Who the heck do we think we are?

-fRoots has its exceptional status because it deals with this unique mix, from Anglo-trad to Zanzibar pop, from the latest fusions to the very ethnic.
-Every hugely comprehensive issue is packed with more than twice the feature content, more reviews and more original photography than its nearest competitor. fRoots is the first place you’ll read about new names who later go on to establish strong reputations, and is often the first to highlight previously under-exposed local musics.
-Indeed, our readers constantly praise us for changing their musical lives!
+fRoots has garnered its exceptional status because it has dealt with this unique mix, from Anglo-trad to Zanzibar pop, from the latest fusions to the very ethnic.
+Every hugely comprehensive issue has been packed with more than twice the feature content, more reviews and more original photography than its nearest competitor. fRoots has been the first place you’ll read about new names who later go on to establish strong reputations, and often the first to highlight previously under-exposed local musics.
+Indeed, our readers have constantly praised us for changing their musical lives!

 Our pages have featured artists from Ali Farka Toure to Robert Plant, from Ry Cooder to Show Of Hands, from Eliza Carthy to Youssou N’Dour, from the Mekons to the Copper Family, from Bellowhead to Afro Celt Sound System, from younger UK folk names like The Unthanks, Emily Portman, Lucy Farrell, Rachel Newton, Jim Moray, Kathryn Tickell, Jackie Oates, Olivia Chaney, Josienne Clarke & Ben Walker and Sam Lee to international veterans like Cuba’s Eliades Ochoa, Senegal’s Orchestra Baobab, Ireland’s Andy Irvine, Peru’s Cumbia All Stars and England’s Shirley Collins, Nic Jones and the Old Swan Band, from Europe’s 21st Century ethno-adventurers like Canzoniere Grecanico Salentino, Lynched, Kristi Stassinopoulou, Trio Dhoore, Lula Pena and Kries, American ones like the Rhiannon Giddens, Sam Amidon, Anais Mitchell and Leyla McCalla to roots artists from the Indian and Pacific Oceans and beyond.

-Every issue is packed with features, news, reviews and information on the UK and international scene, and all come with very sought-after compilation albums.
-In Britain, we’re news stand distributed; we’re also sold by major music chains and independent specialist shops, live music venues and by subscription worldwide (40% go overseas).
-We’re read by everybody of importance in the roots music business and beyond.
+Every issue has been packed with features, news, reviews and information on the UK and international scene, and all come with very sought-after compilation albums.
+In Britain, we’ve been news stand distributed; we’ve also been sold by major music chains and independent specialist shops, live music venues and by subscription worldwide (40% go overseas).
+We’ve been read by everybody of importance in the roots music business and beyond.